 John & Linda’s Fruit and Berry Farm is found in Bates City, Missouri.
 They have five acres planted with a wide variety of fruits, including apples, peaches, plums, pears, cherries, many types of berries, and even vegetables.

 The farm is open for u-pick seven days per week, as is the farm stand.
 Just make sure you call before coming so they’re ready for you.

 Located in Augusta, Missouri, Centennial Farms has been owned and run by the same family since 1854.
-The current owners, Bob and Ellen Knoernschild, are fourth generation.
-The family’s sixth generation — the owners’ grandson, Gabe — currently manages the farm.
+The current owners, Bob and Ellen Knoernschild, are the fourth generation.
+The family’s sixth generation—the owners’ grandson, Gabe—currently manages the farm.

 Their current orchards were planted in 1969 on a former grain and livestock farm.
 They now grow peaches, blackberries, apples, and pumpkins.
 The farm’s market also sells apple butter, twenty kinds of preserves, salsa, pickles, relishes, and raw, unpasteurized honey inside a lovely, old-fashioned market building.